It is recommended to follow FAIR –principles (Findable, Accessible, Interoperable, and Re-usable) in research data management.

 - provides researchers equal opportunities to utilise research data

 For a researcher, opening the data is a scientific merit, for the achievements in producing and sharing research data counts as scientific and societal impact in research work.
-Sharing data is worth adding to your CV.
-Opening the data merits a researcher via citations to open access research data and publications produced from research data.
+Opening data is worth adding to your CV.
+Open data merits a researcher via citations to open access research data and publications produced from research data.
 Unused data is also recommended to be published.
 In order to make research data findable and utilisable, you should link sufficiently accurate descriptive information or metadata to the research data.
-The use of a persistent identifier (URN, DOI) is recommended in order to keep your data findable.
-It helps to identify and locate a digital title even if its location would have changed.

 Opening data step by step: